This manual explains how to share files using a subversion (SVN) repository. For a

 Check out MoEML’s files by typing

-and pressing return.
-Make sure to include thes
+pressing return.
+Make sure to include the s in

-and the space + period at the end (afterdata
+https and the space + period at the end (after

 SVN Update on Mac